 - Front: 20MP, f/2.0

 Xiaomi punches home its specs advantage saying that it has a 48-megapixel main camera on its triple camera system - but normally it shoots in 12-megapixel mode.
-You don't actually capture 48-megapixels unless you go and find that option and turn it on.
-Doing so then means you can't use a range of other functions - HDR, AI, portrait, zoom - so it's a bit of a double edge sword.
+You don't actually capture 48-megapixels unless you specifically turn that option on - something that Xiaomi, since we first wrote this review, has made available in the list of photo shooting modes.
+But selecting it means you then can't use a range of other functions - HDR, AI, portrait, zoom - so it's a bit of a double-edge sword.
 You lose consumer features and what do you get in return?

 The zoom camera is also used when you take portrait photos.
-That's right, it switches to the camera with the worst aperture for producing bokeh, and then uses it to make fake bokeh.
+That's right, it switches to the camera with the worst aperture for producing bokeh, and then uses it to make software-produced blurred background (bokeh).
 It provides you with a lot of options, including depth adjustment (which is live), studio lighting and other effects.
-It can over-expose a little and putting it side-to-side with the Pixel 3 XL and its single lens solution, we found come occasions where the Pixel was just a lot better.
-It's not about the capture hardware and more about the processing, with the Pixel giving us a little more drama.

-We're actually really impressed with the main Xiaomi Mi 9 camera overall though.
-The main camera takes great shots in most situations, offering an AI mode that will try to boost the scene is recognises.
+Overall, we're actually really impressed with the main Xiaomi Mi 9 camera.
+It takes great shots in most situations, offering an AI mode that will try to boost the scene is recognises.
 It's not quite as natural as Samsung's offering on the Galaxy S10+, but it adds a keenness to Xiaomi's photos that will be popular with those sharing online, full of vibrancy in good conditions, like richer skies and grass, a sort of idealised vision.

 The wide-angle is especially welcome.
 It's always been fun to use wide-angle on LG's phones but now you have more options for such capabilities.
 Xiaomi says it's great for macro photos too, but does struggle to focus if you're trying to take a close-up of something that doesn't really fill the frame.

-Overall though, you're getting a lot for your money.
+Overall, you're getting a lot for your money in the cameras department.
 There are phones just a little cheaper than the Mi 9 that don't get anywhere near this quality and that makes it really competitive.
 Most phones with this range of photography options cost at least a third more, so again, it's a highlight of the phone.